-I have audited the accompanying financial statements of Hawai'i Community Foundation (the "Foundation")(a nonprofit organization), which comprise the statements of assets, liabilities and net assets (modified cash basis) as of December 31, 2021 and 2020, and the related statements of revenues and expenses and changes in net assets (modified cash basis) and of functional expenses (modified cash basis) for the years then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of Hawai'i Community Foundation (the "Foundation")(a nonprofit organization), which comprise the statement of assets, liabilities and net assets (modified cash basis) as of December 31, 2022, and the related statements of revenues and expenses and changes in net assets (modified cash basis) and of functional expenses (modified cash basis) for the year then ended, and the related notes to the financial statements.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net assets of the Foundation as of December 31, 2021 and 2020, and its revenues, expenses and changes in net assets for the years then ended in accordance with the modified cash basis of accounting described in Note 1.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the assets, liabilities, and net assets of the Foundation as of December 31, 2022, and its revenues, expenses and changes in net assets for the year then ended in accordance with the modified cash basis of accounting described in Note 1.